oscarvargash/cirm_22/README.md

-# Workshop on basic R programming skills
+# Workshop on basic bash and R programming skills

 > **NOTE**
 > This was developed/organized for the CIRM workshop at Cal Poly Humboldt in the summer of 2022.